lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/04-Interacting-with-code/README.md

 ## Background & Objectives

-Now it is time to use ruby code to interact with the `jukebox` database.
+Now it is time to use Ruby code to interact with the `jukebox` database.
 For that we need a gem called [sqlite3](http://rubygems.org/gems/sqlite3).

 To install the gem on your computer, run this in the terminal: